bitmeal/soem_driver_ros2/soem_driver/README.md

 simple `std::span<std::byte>`, deeper dive in [3]

 ## TODO
-* what to do with bit oriented slaves?
+[ ] what to do with bit oriented slaves?
+[ ] future/promise as synchronization primitive for mailboxes with ethercat thread?
+[ ] check parsed joints and mappings in tests
+[ ] logging queue from realtime loop
+[ ] mechanism to log/publish diagnostic messages; even from slave modules [ ] actualle reference all given references in README

 ## References
 * [0] https://github.com/OpenEtherCATsociety/SOEM